CyberKatMB/Senior_Scholarship_2024_KB/README.md

-# ISS_Senior_Scholarship
+# Senior_Scholarship
-My Senior Scholarship 2024 on how to contact the ISS
+My Senior Scholarship 2024 on how to decode NOAA APT